BlackRock's assets under management shrink amid market turmoil

 Its cash-management business reeled in over $52 billion in net inflows as clients sought to de-risk.

+“By asset class, index and active bond flows both missed our forecast substantially,” analysts at UBS wrote in a note.

-BlackRock’s fixed-income products, typically viewed as safe-havens, experienced outflows of $35 billion, sapping a recent source of strength for the asset manager, as investors raised cash to fend off economic uncertainty.
+BlackRock’s fixed-income products, typically viewed as safe-havens, experienced outflows of $35 billion, sapping a recent source of strength for the asset manager.

 “Eroding investor sentiment was a headwind to asset gathering this quarter,” said Kyle Sanders, an analyst with St. Louis-based financial services firm Edward Jones.